Representation varieties of twisted Hopf links: Introduction

 To show the feasibility of this approach, we apply it to the cases of rank $2$ (Section \ref{sec:rank2}) and rank $3$ (Sections \ref{sec:rank3-combinatorial} and \ref{sec:rank3-geometric}), obtaining the main result of this paper.

 \begin{theorem*} The $E$-polynomials of the $\SL_r(\CC)$-representation variety of the twisted Hopf link $H_n$ with $n$ twists for ranks $r = 2,3$, are the following.

 \end{theorem*}

 Additionally, in this paper we will go a step forward and also study the associated character varieties.
-The key point is that the representation variety $R(L, G)$ parametrizes all representations $\rho: \pi_1(S^3-L) \to G$.
-However, if we want to obtain a genuine moduli space, we must identify isomorphic representations.
-This can be done through the GIT quotient of the representation variety under the adjoint action of $G$, giving rise to the so-called character variety
+The key point is that, if we want to obtain a genuine moduli space, we must identify isomorphic representations.
+This can be done by means of the GIT quotient of the representation variety $R(L,G)$ under the adjoint action of $G$, giving rise to the so-called character variety

 It is well known \cite{LuMa} that every representation is equivalent, under the GIT quotient, to a semi-simple representation.
-The semi-simple representations are those that are direct sum of irreducible ones.
+The semi-simple representations are those that are direct sums of irreducible ones.
 Hence $\frM(L,G)$ is stratified according to partitions of $r$, where $G=\SL_r(\CC)$, corresponding to representations that are sums of irreducible representations of the ranks given in the partition.
 The $E$-polynomial of the reducible locus $\frM^{\red}(L,G)$ is computed inductively from the irreducible representations of lower ranks.

-In the case of the twisted Hopf link $H_n$, the irreducible representations $(A,B) \in \frM^{\irr}(H_n,G)$ must satisfy that $A^n$ is a multiple of the identity, so we only have to focus on a small collection of strata in the geometric setting.
-To compute the $E$-polynomial $e(\frM^{\irr}(H_n,G))$ we use the characterization that a representation is irreducible when $A,B$ do not both leave invariant a proper subspace.
+In the case of the twisted Hopf link $H_n$, to compute the $E$-polynomial $e(\frM^{\irr}(H_n,G))$ we use the characterization that a representation is irreducible when $A,B$ do not both leave invariant a proper subspace.
 This strategy is accomplished for rank $2$ (Section \ref{sec:rank2-character}) and rank $3$ (Section \ref{sec:rank3-character}), leading to the following result.

 \begin{theorem*} The $E$-polynomials of the $\SL_r(\CC)$-character variety of the twisted Hopf link $H_n$ with $n$ twists for ranks $r = 2,3$, are the following.

 \end{theorem*}

 It is worth mentioning that the strategies of computation described in this paper are not restricted to low rank, and work verbatim for arbitrary rank.
 However, the combinatorial analysis becomes exponentially more involved with increasing rank, so the higher rank cases are untreatable with a direct counting.
 An interesting future work would be to algorithmize the procedure of solving the combinatorial problem, so that the higher rank cases could be addressed via a computer aided-proof, as done in \cite{gonzalez2020motive} for torus knots.